Professor of Physics, Faculty of Science

 My current research primarily involves imaging, spectroscopy, and manipulation down to the single chemical bond level using dynamic force microscopy under ultrahigh vacuum conditions and at cryogenic… read more

 My current research primarily involves imaging, spectroscopy, and manipulation down to the single chemical bond level using dynamic force microscopy under ultrahigh vacuum conditions and at cryogenic temperatures (77 K / 5 K).
 We largely focus on clean and adorbate-covered silicon surfaces, but have an increasing interest in insulating substrates.
-Overviews of the type of projects in which we're involved are available at the ACRITAS website.
+Overviews of the type of projects in which we're involved are available at the Nanoscience Group's website and at the ACRITAS site.
 ACRITAS is a Marie Curie Initial Training Network focused on science at the single bond limit.

 (1) Self-organisation in nanostructured systems.
 Colloidal nanoparticle solutions produce a remarkably wide variety of intricate and striking non-equilibrium patterns.
 Scanning probe microscopy coupled with quantitative image analysis/morphometry and Monte Carlo simulations has bben used to study (and, in some cases, control) pattern formation and evolution in these systems.
 The dynamics of dewetting plays a central role in the assembly of nanoparticle arrays from solution and our work focussed on controlling just how the solvent wets and subsequently dewets the substrate.